maandree/unisay/README.md

     fortune | unisay

-If you want ponified fortune cookies use `pinkiepie` (`pinkie`) instead of `fortune`. pinkie-pit is available in AUR under the name `pinkie-pie-git`.
+If you want ponified fortune cookies use `pinkiepie` (`pinkie`) instead of `fortune`. pinkie-pie is available in AUR under the name `pinkie-pie-git`.

 ### Run on terminal startup